Because they are our future.

 We’re here and ready to support your Operation Smile endeavors!

 If you live in the United States, please check out the map below to see which Student Programs staff member represents your state.

-If you live outside of the United States or LAC, reach out to our international manager Carlos Verón.
-His information is below as well!
+If you live outside of the United States and LAC, reach out to Carlos Verón, our international manager.

 Jennifer was born in Bermuda but has spent most of her life in Virginia Beach and Chesapeake, Virginia.
 Her favorite animals are her two Maltipoo puppies!
 When not loving on her pups, she enjoys doing ceramics, wood shop and studying psychology.
 The patient that sticks out most in her mind is Ria from India.
 And her favorite thing about working for Operation Smile Student Programs is positively impacting children globally.

 Carlos is from Asunción, Paraguay.
 His favorite animal is a dog, and his favorite class in school was music.
 The patient who sticks out most in his mind was Juanes from Monteria, Colombia, whom Carlos met in 2009.
 And his favorite thing about working for Operation Smile Student Programs is “knowing that we are creating the leaders of tomorrow.
 And it keeps me young!”

 Julie is from Los Angeles, California.
 Her favorite animal is the cat – both the domestic and big varieties.
 Her favorite class in school was sociology.
 Her favorite thing about working for Operation Smile Student Programs is being part of a vibrant community focused on creating futures filled with hope for children.

 Pete is from Virginia Beach, Virginia.
 His favorite animal is his pet beagle.
 Pete loves spending time with his family, surfing on his paddle board, cooking barbecue and playing his guitar.
 His favorite thing about working with Operation Smile is being able to provide a platform for students to be involved in changing the lives of others around the world!